20 Moving Tips For a Smooth Relocation

 3. Get at least 3 estimates

 To receive a competitive price and find the best mover, arrange three in-person estimates.
-Make sure the mover is licensed, insured, and offers a binding estimate which guarantees the price won’t change after your items are on the truck.
-It’s always a smart idea to prepare a list of questions for the estimate such as the timeline and downpayment.
+Make sure the mover is licensed, insured, and offers a binding estimate that guarantees the price won’t change after your items are on the truck.
+It’s always a smart idea to prepare a list of questions for the estimate, such as the timeline and downpayment.
 Never pay a mover more than 50% upfront.

 4. Protect yourself from moving scams